angelwing888/AP-Comp-Sci-Study-Guide/README.md

 Visiual programming language: Use drag and drop blocks rather than text (ex.
 Scratch)

+WAN: WAN stans for Wide Area Network, this is a computer network that extends a large geographic area.

 **Web Resources:**

 How to sort a list (various languages): https://www.w3schools.com/python/ref_list_sort.asp